Particular/docs.particular.net/nservicebus/sqlserver/index.md

 ---
 title: SQL Server Transport
 summary: High-level description of NServiceBus SQL Server Transport.
-reviewed: 2016-06-20
+reviewed: 2016-08-31
+component: SqlServer
 tags:
  - SQL Server
 redirects:
  - nservicebus/sqlserver/usage
 related:
  - samples/outbox/sqltransport-nhpersistence
  - samples/sqltransport-nhpersistence
  - samples/outbox/sqltransport-nhpersistence-ef
 ---

 The SQL Server transport implements a message queuing mechanism on top of Microsoft SQL Server.
 It provides support for sending messages over [SQL Server](https://www.microsoft.com/en-us/cloud-platform/sql-server) tables.
 It does **not** make any use of ServiceBroker, a messaging technology built into the SQL Server.